Red River Rebellion: The Wolseley expedition

 A military expedition had in any case been decided on as a means of exercising Canadian authority in the Red River settlement and dissuading the Minnesota expansionists.
 It embarked in May under Colonel Garnet Wolseley and made its way up the Great Lakes.
 Ontarians especially believed the Wolseley Expedition to be intended to suppress the rebellion, but the government described it as an "errand of peace."
 Knowing that he would be arrested and charged with criminal acts and believing that members of the Canadian militia in the expedition meant to lynch him, Riel and his followers fled hurriedly when the troops arrived unexpectedly at Fort Garry on August 24 during pouring rain.
 The arrival of the expedition at Fort Garry marked the effective end of the Red River Rebellion.

 Aftermath

-The Red River resistance was described as a rebellion only after sentiment grew in Ontario against the execution of Thomas Scott.
-The historian A. G. Morice suggests that the phrase "Red River Rebellion" owes its persistence to alliteration, a quality that made it attractive for publication in newspaper headlines (Critical History of The Red River Insurrection [1935]).
+The Red River crisis was described as a rebellion only after sentiment grew in Ontario against the execution of Thomas Scott.
+The historian A. G. Morice suggests that the phrase Red River Rebellion owes its persistence to alliteration, a quality that made it attractive for publication in newspaper headlines.
+The episode has been described as a resistance rather than a rebellion by some scholars as it was resisting against an expanding authority rather than rebelling against an established government.

+Lisgar's viceregal successor, the Earl of Dufferin, prevented the execution of Ambroise-Dydime Lépine, who had sentenced Scott to death.
+Although Scott had been the son a tenant on Dufferin's estate in Northern Ireland, Dufferin heeded appeals from francophones in Quebec who were sympathetic to the Métis and reduced Lépine's sentence to two years in jail.

+Following the suppression of the rebellion, soldiers of the 1st (Ontario) Battalion of Rifles, stationed at Upper Fort Garry, assaulted many Métis found around the fort, whether they had participated in the rebellion or not.
+John Bruce and Laurent Garneau, later a pioneer of Edmonton, left Red River in part due to this situation.

 In 1875, Riel was formally exiled from Canada for five years.
 Under pressure from Quebec, the government of Sir John A. Macdonald took no more vigorous action.
 Riel was elected to the Canadian Parliament three times in exile but never took his seat.
 He returned to Canada in 1885 to lead the ill-fated North-West Rebellion.
 He was then tried and convicted for high treason and executed by hanging.